-It is important for all criminal activity and unsafe situations to be reported in a timely manner to increase the safety on our campus and to enable the university to disclose accurate crime statistics in its annual security report.
-When crimes are reported at the Jerusalem Center, the center's director and administrators will work with the campus community to provide appropriate and timely warning, promote safety, and prevent reoccurrence of the crime.
+The BYU London Centre encourages accurate and prompt reporting of all crimes and emergency situations to local law enforcement and other authorities, even when a crime victim is unable to or hesitant to report.
+Immediate reporting allows authorities to identify crimes and situations which pose an immediate or ongoing threat to our campus, and send out an emergency notification to protect the campus community and prevent crime.
+Emergency situations should be reported by calling 999.
+Non-emergency and emergency crimes should also be reported to the appropriate law enforcement body, and should also be reported to a Campus Security Authority (CSA).
+It is important for all criminal activity and unsafe situations to be reported in a timely manner to the sources described below to increase the safety on our campus and to enable the university to disclose accurate crime statistics in its annual security report.
+When crimes are reported at the London Centre, the Centre's director and administrators will work with the campus community to provide appropriate and timely warning, promote safety, and prevent reoccurrence of the crime.
 Any of the following are prepared to receive crime reports.